Working to protect the Mississippi River and its watershed in the Twin Cities area

 Geology and natural history of the Mississippi River Gorge

-• the stretch of the Mississippi between downtown Minneapolis and Fort Snelling is the only true gorge along the river’s entire 2,350-mile length.
+- Spanning from downtown Minneapolis to roughly the confluence of the Minnesota and Missisissippi River near Fort Snelling, our local river gorge is the only true gorge along the Mississippi's entire 2,350-mile length.

-This is our modern soil, which is sediment and till left from the movement of glaciers.
+This is our modern soil, sediment and till left from the movement of glaciers.
 It can be 100 feet thick in some areas.

 This layer is approximately 30 feet thick and contains fossils from the floor of an Ordovician Period Ocean, which covered the area.